Fish Lake Regional Park

 244 acres of water

-Bring your own boat or rent a kayak, paddleboat, canoe, stand-up paddleboard, SUP Squatch (6-10 person paddleboard) or rowboat.
+Bring your own boat or rent a kayak, canoe, stand-up paddleboard, or SUP Squatch (6-10 person paddleboard).
 Limited parking spaces are available for those launching watercraft; a daily or annual trailer parking pass is required.

 Three Rivers works with the Minnesota Department of Natural Resources, watershed and conservation districts and lake homeowner associations to stop the introduction of exotic species into lakes.
 Learn more.